Content gets Smarter, are you ready?

 - Automation of Knowledge Work

 - The Internet of Things (IoT)

 One could argue that these four technologies are at the very core of the digital era that is right upon us.
-I would also argue that each of these four will play, or already plays a critical role in the evolution of the use of the internet in the upcoming year, and will influence our lifestyle on a large magnitude.
+I would also say that all four play or will plays a critical role in the evolution of the internet.
+It will influence our lifestyle on a heavy magnitude.
 Let’s take the top 4 key Technologies one by one:

 Automation of Knowledge Work